State Agency Enterprise Integration

 Core State Processes

 Over the past years, the CoreCT team has developed over 300 individual file movement interfaces used to transmit data between the core state systems (including SAP) and other internal and external entities, including financial institutions such as Webster Bank and Bank of America.
-In order to promote consistency, maintainability, and visibility into these critical processes, CoreCT has begun to migrate these interfaces to the PilotFish eiPlatform.
+To promote consistency, maintainability, and visibility into these critical processes, CoreCT has begun to migrate these interfaces to the PilotFish eiPlatform.

 All of the agencies that have participated in full implementations or pilot projects have reported overwhelming success.
 The Judicial branch completed a production-ready interface in hours.
 The Department of Social Services’ interface between federal government’s Office of Child Support Enforcement’s “QUICK” system and the department’s in-house case management platform was finished in approximately 50% of their in-house estimate.
 The Department of Public Health staff has had certain aspects of HL7 interface development work reduced from weeks to mere seconds due solely to a switch to the PilotFish tools.
 DESPP and Core CT each replaced cumbersome, resource-intense processes with PilotFish interfaces in a matter of weeks.